Why UX and consumer-driven insights matter

 Best practices in panel and community research

-The success of online panel and community user research hinges on the ability to learn from experience and observation.
+The success of online community user research hinges on the ability to learn from experience and observation.
 There are a few best practices to ensure you are collecting actionable, consumer-generated, qualitative content and are making the most of your resources.

 - Screen panel members to make sure they match your target demographics.
 Not everyone that uses your products or services will be part of your target demographic.
 Recruiting and selecting the right panel members ensures you’ll get quality responses that are representative of your target consumers.